This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You can also take a look at bantam breeds and specific chicken breeds like: Silkie Chickens and Easter Egger Chickens.

-Why Should you have dual purpose chicken breeds in your flock?
+Why Should you start raising dual purpose chicken breeds in your flock?

-Keeping dual purpose chicken breeds can allow you to raise them through their most productive egg laying years and then cull them for meat when their egg production begins to decrease.
+Keeping a dual purpose breed of chicken or two can allow you to raise them through their most productive egg laying years and then cull them for meat birds when their egg production begins to decrease.
 Having your own meat chickens a very effective way to cut your personal grocery bill and know exactly from where your food has been sourced.

 You can also ensure that the meat you are eating is coming from chickens that were humanely raised and culled.